 The success of the Knightfall arc, where Bruce Wayne was temporarily put out of action and replaced by a more violent Batman, and The Death of Superman, when Superman was temporarily killed off and replaced by four different heroes each vying to wear the iconic S, led DC to explore the idea of replacing some of their other characters as well.
-The Green Lantern wasn’t a high-performing book, and the decision was made to have a younger, hipper hero take up the glowing ring.
-But rather than kill Hal Jordan off, the decision was made to turn him into a villain.
+The Green Lantern wasn’t a high-performing book, and DC decided to have a younger, hipper hero take up the glowing ring.
+But rather than kill Hal Jordan off, they turned him into a villain.

 Hal’s descent into madness sprang out of The Death to Superman, when the cyborg Superman and Mongul destroyed Hal’s hometown of Coast City.
 In the pages of his own comic, he used his ring to recreate the city, but ran out of energy after 24 hours (as Green Lantern rings were wont to do in those days).
-What really pushed Hal over the edge is that the Guardians of the Universe, rather than sympathizing with him and noting that he had just barely saved the planet, chose to punish him for using his ring for personal gain (and yet, strangely, they never had any problem with him creating a giant city-smashing monster just to dodge a marriage proposal).
+But then the Guardians of the Universe, rather than sympathizing with him and noting that he had just barely saved the planet, chose to punish him for using his ring for personal gain (and yet, strangely, they never had any problem with him creating a giant city-smashing monster just to dodge a marriage proposal).
 This pushed Hal over the edge, and instead of reporting to the Guardians for punishment, he instead decided to steal all the power in the Central Power Battery so he could resurrect Coast City.

 Hal’s transformation from world-saving hero to complete and total monster took all of three issues because DC wanted the new Green Lantern rolled out as soon as possible.
 The first issue of the Emerald Twilight arc saw him as a grieving hero pushed over the edge, the second issue had him killing multiple Green Lanterns on his way to Oa, and the third issue had him kill all the Guardians except one.
 But at least his death toll had only been in the thousands rather than the billions, right?

-The Zero Hour crossover a few years later is where Hal decided to become a destroyer of universes.
-He decided that just fixing up Coast City wasn’t enough – he had to fix the entire world.
+In the Zero Hour crossover a few years later, Hal decided that just fixing up Coast City wasn’t enough…he had to fix the entire world.
 In order to do that, he destroyed the universe and then made a new one in its place.
 The Justice League got involved and stopped him before he could really “fix” things, though, and the end result of his attempted reboot of the universe was just a couple minor continuity cleanups and the fact that Superman and Batman were about ten years younger because DC wanted their cash cows to be relatable to an adolescent audience.

 How did the heroes of the DC Universe ever forgive Hal?
 About a decade later it was revealed that everything he did since the destruction of Coast City had been a result of the giant yellow fear-bug that had secretly lived inside him.
 Because comics, that’s why.